Mabel Wellington Jack

 Mabel Wellington Jack (1899–1975) was an American printmaker.
 Many of her prints were published by the New York City Federal Art Project (WPA/FAP).
-Her work is included in the collections of the Baltimore Museum of Art, the Smithsonian American Art Museum, the Metropolitan Museum of Art, the National Gallery of Art, Washington and the Princeton University Art Museum.
+Her work is included in the collections of the Baltimore Museum of Art, the Smithsonian American Art Museum, the Metropolitan Museum of Art, the National Gallery of Art, Washington, the Franklin D. Roosevelt Presidential Library and Museum, and the Princeton University Art Museum.